bugra-git/rock-paper-scissor/README.md

 # rock-paper-scissor
-goot for practicing javascript skills forgot to commit often initially but made adjusments later didnt pseudocode, focus on it in later projects
+good for practicing javascript skills forgot to commit often initially but made adjusments later didnt pseudocode, focus on it in later projects